Les Aspin: U.S. Congress

 Aspin ran as a peace candidate in 1970, opposing the Vietnam War.
 In the Democratic primary he was opposed by Doug La Follette, who was endorsed by the party.
 Aspin lost the initial count by a few dozen votes, and initially refused to pay for a recount out of his own pocket.
 It was only after his Kenosha County campaign director, Edwin M. Andersen, was able to garner financial support from numerous supporters, however, that the legendarily thrifty Aspin then demanded a recount and won the primary, by a few dozen votes.
 In the general election he defeated the incumbent, Henry Schadeberg.

 Aspin was elected as a Democrat to the 92nd and to the 11 succeeding Congresses and served from January 3, 1971, until his resignation January 20, 1993.
 Aspin began his career in the United States House of Representatives as an outsider but honed his particular interest and expertise in defense matters.
 Before and during his tenure in the House, he had opposed the U.S. involvement in the Vietnam War.
+In April 1972, he sued Department of Defense in District Court for the U.S. Army to release the Peers Commission investigation of the My Lai massacre.

 In his early years in Congress, he often issued press releases critical of shortcomings he detected in the armed forces.
 In 1973, he criticized the Air Force for devising a plan to purchase 200 beagle puppies, tie the dogs' vocal cords, and conduct tests of poisonous gases.
 After Aspin began a publicity campaign against the Air Force's plan, an outraged public sent a record number of letters to the Defense Department, surpassing the amount ever sent about any other subject.
 In March 1974, Aspin told an audience at Brown University, including future 4-star General Wesley Clark and four West Point cadets: "You, the young officer and cadets sitting there - never in your lifetimes will you see us intervene abroad.
 We've learned that lesson."

 By 1985, when Aspin became chairman of the Armed Services Committee, he was recognized as a leading defense authority.
 His chairmanship caused controversy among some House Democrats, particularly because he supported the Reagan administration's policies on the MX missile and aid to the Nicaraguan Contras.
 Although temporarily removed from his committee chair by his Democratic colleagues in January 1987, Aspin weathered the crisis and regained the chairmanship three weeks later.
 He again broke with many Democrats in January 1991 when he issued a paper supporting the Bush administration's intention to use military force to drive the Iraqis from Kuwait.
 The accuracy of his prediction that the United States could win a quick military victory with light casualties added to his reputation as a military expert.